jaketbailey/app-eng-lego/README.md

 Adding items to basket will update the stock live.
 My thoughts using this implementation was to implement a system which auto removes items from the users basket after a certain period of time and therefore add back to stock.
 It would essentially act as a reserve period for items added to basket until they are then removed.
 The user can currently manually remove x items from their basket and the system will remove the items from the basket and add the items back to the stock.

 All orders, vital user details, products and basket items are stored in the database.
 I have chosen PostgreSQL (PostgreSQL, 2022) as the database as it is a very popular database and used at an industry level.
 To link the Node js (Node.js, n.d.) application to the database, I used the Node Postgres Package (node-postgres., n.d.) which allows the Node js application to connect to the database.
 This package is used to connect to the database and perform CRUD operations on the database.
 These CRUD REST operations can be seen in the [api.md](docs/api.md) file.

+All products (images and names) were sourced from the Brickset Database (Brickset Home Page, n.d.) and the Lego Shop (Home | Official LEGO® Shop GB, n.d.).
+The Brickset Database is a database of lego sets and the Lego Shop is a website where users can buy lego sets.

 The whole store will adjust to the screen size of the device and therefore the application will be responsive.
 This is done using simple SCSS (Sass: Syntactically Awesome Style Sheets, n.d.)
 Media Queries.
 The Media Queries are used to adjust the layout of the application to the screen size of the device.
 Making the application responsive to the screen size of the device is important for usability as this will allow the application to be used on any device including mobile devices e.g. phones and tablets.